-Delusions are distinguished from mistaken beliefs in that delusional beliefs remain unchanged in the face of clear, reasonable evidence to the contrary; this distinction is sometimes difficult to make when the beliefs are more plausible (eg, that a spouse is unfaithful).
+The distinction between delusions and mistaken beliefs is that delusional beliefs remain unchanged in the face of clear, reasonable evidence to the contrary.
+This distinction is sometimes difficult to make when the beliefs are plausible (eg, that a spouse is unfaithful).

-Delusional disorder is distinguished from schizophrenia by the presence of delusions without any other symptoms of psychosis (eg, hallucinations, disorganized speech or behavior, negative symptoms).
-The delusions may be
+Delusional disorder is distinguished from schizophrenia by the presence of delusions without any other symptoms of psychosis (eg, prominent hallucinations, disorganized speech or behavior, negative symptoms) and without any marked functional impairment apart from that associated with the delusion (1).
+Diagnostic criteria for this disorder also require that delusions not be caused by another medical condition or a substance.
+The delusions may be either

 Nonbizarre: They involve situations that could occur, such as being followed, poisoned, infected, loved at a distance, or deceived by one’s spouse or lover.

-In contrast to schizophrenia, delusional disorder is relatively uncommon.
-Onset is generally involutional, occurring in middle or late adult life.
+In contrast to schizophrenia, delusional disorder is relatively uncommon (2).
+Onset is generally involutional, meaning that it occurs in middle or late adult life.
 Psychosocial functioning is not as impaired as it is in schizophrenia, and impairments usually arise directly from the delusional belief.

-When delusional disorder occurs in older patients, it is sometimes called paraphrenia.
+When delusional disorder occurs in older adults, it is sometimes called paraphrenia.
 It may coexist with mild dementia.
-The physician must be careful to distinguish delusions from elder abuse being reported by a mildly demented older patient.
+The clinician must be careful to distinguish delusions from elder abuse being reported by an older adult with mild dementia.

 Symptoms and Signs of Delusional Disorder